wiloon/blog/content/post/archive-1/2013-07-20-swapping-developer-roles-a-lesson-in-empathy-and-cross-disciplinary-work.md

   - Agile

 ---
 f you've ever found yourself in a code oriented meeting in which people are going over issues and you find yourself dozed off in the corner – you've got an empathy problem.
 It isn't explicitly because you're a jackass (which, you very well may be), but because you cannot relate to the issues.
 Maybe you've never coded a REST interface before, handled the scaling issues of a database, or written the markup for a responsive website.
 You don't know what pitfalls exist, what complexities often arise, or what technical challenges are present — it's all unfamiliar and unknown.
-To remedy this, a colleague — <a title="Willie Miller" href="http://w.illiemiller.com/" target="_blank">Willie Miller</a> — and I engaged in what we call “dev swap.”
+To remedy this, a colleague — <a title="Willie Miller" href="http://w.illiemiller.com/" target="_blank">Willie Miller</a> — and I engaged in what we call "dev swap."

 Willie is an academically trained programmer and has traditionally handled the back end while I do the front end for a lot of the projects we work on together (e.g., <a title="Boss Blueprint" href="http://beta.bossblueprint.com/" target="_blank">Boss Blueprint</a>).
 In an effort to gain a better appreciation for each other's work, we started a project in which we swap roles;I would write the back end and he would write the front.

-> “The rabbit hole for front end development is way deeper than I expected.
-It was as if I walked to the edge of a pit, dropped a rock, and never heard it hit the bottom.”
+> "The rabbit hole for front end development is way deeper than I expected.
+It was as if I walked to the edge of a pit, dropped a rock, and never heard it hit the bottom."

 > – Willie Miller